Zinbo/software-dev-repository/content/posts/Architecture/index.md

 ## Execution Orchestrator
 This model is based on an intelligent scheduler / orchestrator to schedule ready-to-run tasks (based on a dependency graph) across a clusters of dumb workers.
 ![Execution Orchestrator](http://3.bp.blogspot.com/_j6mB7TMmJJY/TLlH_a9WOMI/AAAAAAAAAgI/41l0bvV3fkE/s1600/P8.png)

-# Lessons from YouTube
-- Tao of YouTube: choose the simplest solution possible with the loosest guarantees that are practical.
-The reason you want all these things is you need flexibility to solve problems.
-The minute you over specify something you paint yourself into a corner.
-You aren’t going to make those guarantees.
-Your problem becomes automatically more complex when you try and make all those guarantees.
-You leave yourself no way out.
-- That whole process is what scalability is about.
-A scalable system is one that’s not in your way.
-That you are unaware of.
-It’s not buzz words.
-It’s a general problem solving ethos.
-- Hallmark of big system design: Every system is tailored to its specific requirements.
-Everything depends on the specifics of what you are building.
-YouTube is not asynchronous, everything is blocking.
-- Believes more in philosophy than doctrine.
-Make it simple.
-What does that mean?
-You’ll know when you see it.
-If you do code review that changes thousands of lines of code and many files then there was probably a simpler way.
-Your first demo should be simple, then iterate.
-- To solve a problem: One word - simple.
-Look for the most simple thing that will address the problem space.
-There are lots of complex problems, but the first solution doesn’t need to be complicated.
-The complexity will come naturally over time.
-- A lot of YouTube systems start as one Python file and become large ecosystems after many many years.
-All their prototype were written in Python and survived for a surprising amount of time.
-- In a design review:
-    - What’s the first solution?
-    - How are you going to iterate?
-    - What do we know about how this data is going to be used?
-- Things change over time.
-How YouTube started out has no bearing on what happens later.
-YouTube started out as a dating site.
-If they had designed for that they would have different conversation.
-Stay flexible.
-- YouTube CDN.
-Originally contracted it out.
-Was very expensive so they did it themselves.
-You can build a pretty good video CDN if you have a good hardware dude.
-You build a very large rack, stick machines in, then take lighttpd, and then override the 404 handler to find the video that you didn’t find.
-That took two weeks and it’s first day served 60 gigabits.
-You can do a lot with really simple tools.
-- You have to measure.
-Vitess swapped out one its protocols for an HTTP implementation.
-Even though it was in C it was slow.
-So they ripped out HTTP and did a direct socket call using python and that was 8% cheaper on global CPU.
-The enveloping for HTTP is really expensive.

-## It's All A Numbers Game

-Start with domain - DDD, hexagonal design, etc.

-Performance tests and profiling is really important:
-- component performance tests
-- production monitoring
-- common performance test mistakes
-- theory of constraints
-- Drives the economics of a development.

-Tests need to model realistic scenarios
-- model based on production

-Should look at cache oblivious algorithms.

-Unbounded queries are very bad.
-Deal in chinks.

-Don't have a single database, a single load balancer that everything goes to, or you'll get contention points, large queues. locking.

 Image by <a href="https://pixabay.com/users/jamesmarkosborne-1640589/?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=1076536">James Osborne</a> from <a href="https://pixabay.com/?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=1076536">Pixabay</a>